tc39/proposal-temporal/docs/timezone.md

 - `calendar` (optional object or string): A `Temporal.Calendar` object, or a plain object, or a calendar identifier.
   The default is to use the ISO 8601 calendar.

-**Returns:** A `Temporal.LocalDateTime` object indicating the calendar date and wall-clock time in `timeZone`, according to the reckoning of `calendar`, at the exact time indicated by `instant`.
+**Returns:** A `Temporal.ZonedDateTime` object indicating the calendar date and wall-clock time in `timeZone`, according to the reckoning of `calendar`, at the exact time indicated by `instant`.

-This method is one way to convert a `Temporal.Instant` to a `Temporal.LocalDateTime`.
+This method is one way to convert a `Temporal.Instant` to a `Temporal.ZonedDateTime`.

 Example usage: